 Allen RP.
 Controversies and challenges in defining the etiology and pathophysiology of restless legs syndrome.
 Am J Med.
-2007;120(Suppl 1):S13-21.
+2007 Jan;120(1 Suppl 1):S13-21.

 Grote L, Leissner L, Hedner J, Ulfberg J. A randomized, double-blind, placebo controlled, multi-center study of intravenous iron sucrose and placebo in the treatment of restless legs syndrome.
 Mov Disord.
 2009;24:1445–52.

-Kenney C, Jankovic J. Rotigotine transdermal patch in the treatment of Parkinson's disease and restless legs syndrome.
+Kenney C, Jankovic J. Rotigotine transdermal patch in the treatment of Parkinson’s disease and restless legs syndrome.
 Expert Opin Pharmacother.
-2007;8:1329-35.
+2007 Jun;8(9):1329-35.

-Montplaisir J, Boucher S, Poirier G, Lavigne G, Lapierre O, Lesperance P. Clinical, polysomnographic, and genetic characteristics of restless legs syndrome: A study of 133 patients diagnosed with new standard criteria.
+Montplaisir J, Boucher S, Poirier G, Lavigne G, Lapierre O, Lespérance P. Clinical, polysomnographic, and genetic characteristics of restless legs syndrome: a study of 133 patients diagnosed with new standard criteria.
 Mov Disord.
-1997;12:61-5.
+1997 Jan;12(1):61-5.

-Oertel WH, Trenkwalder C, Zucconi M et al. State of the art in restless legs syndrome therapy: practice recommendations for treating restless legs syndrome.
+Oertel WH, Trenkwalder C, Zucconi M, Benes H, Borreguero DG, Bassetti C, et al. State of the art in restless legs syndrome therapy: practice recommendations for treating restless legs syndrome.
 Mov Disord.
 2007;22 Suppl 18:S466-75.

 Ondo WG, Zhao HR, Le WD.
 Animal models of restless legs syndrome.
 Sleep Med.
 2007;8:344–8.

-Xiong L, Montplaisir J, Desautels A, et al. Family study of restless legs syndrome in Quebec, Canada: clinical characterization of 671 familial cases.
+Xiong L, Montplaisir J, Desautels A, Barhdadi A, Turecki G, Levchenko A, et al. Family study of restless legs syndrome in Quebec, Canada: clinical characterization of 671 familial cases.
 Arch Neurol.
-2010;67:617-22.
+2010 May;67(5):617-22.